Japan in September: A Wonderful Time to Visit For Tourists

 Kyushu and Fukuoka

-Kyushu is Japan’s third-largest island and is known for its hot springs and volcanic landscapes.
+Kyushu is Japan’s third-largest island known for its hot springs and volcanic landscapes.

-Fukuoka is the largest city on the island and has plenty of attractions like the Fukuoka Tower, the Hakata Traditional Craft and Design Museum, and the beautiful Ohori Park.
+Fukuoka is the largest city on the island and has many attractions, such as the Fukuoka Tower, the Hakata Traditional Craft and Design Museum, and the beautiful Ohori Park.

 Historic Kyoto

-Some of the top attractions include the Fushimi Inari Shrine, kiyomizu temple, the Kinkaku-ji Temple, and the Nijo Castle.
+Some of the top attractions include the Fushimi Inari Shrine, the Kiyomizu Temple, the Kinkaku-ji Temple, and the Nijo Castle.

 Also in Kyoto is a newish addition, the Blue Dragon Festival.

-It’s also known as the Seiryu-e Festival and it pays homage to a deity that protects Kiyomizu Temple from evil.
+It’s also known as the Seiryu-e Festival and pays homage to a deity protecting the Kiyomizu Temple from evil.

 Hiroshima City